219-design/rpibake/README.md

 The items in the binary folder are from [this repository](https://github.com/dhruvvyas90/qemu-rpi-kernel).

-Set the variables in `scripts/vars` appropriately.
+Set the variables in `vars` appropriately.

 #### Workflow